slowernews/wisdom-tldr/README.md

 > *'You want everything to stay the same until you’re ready for it to change.
 But you can’t do that.
 You can’t expect the whole world to stand still until you’re ready.' -- Gayle Friesen*

-> *'The root of all of our problems is our inability to let go.' -- Leo Babauta*

 > *'Disdain things you cannot have: ignoring them is the best revenge.' -- Robert Greene (36th law of power)*

 <!-- CHALLENGE: